 Am I saying that every instance of one of these diagnoses is tongue-tie related.
 Definitely not.
 There are legitimate circumstances in which something else is the cause, but ties are easy to check for so why not rule them out?

 Think Your Baby May Have a Tongue or Lip Tied?

-(Micah had all of these except poor weight gain.
-We never tried a paci or bottle)
+(My son had all of these except poor weight gain.
+We never tried a paci or bottle.)

 - Difficulty latching on or falls off the breast easily

 - Gumming our chewing the nipple while nursing